rosenyu304/BOEngineeringBenchmark/README.md

 botorch==0.8.4
 pytorch-cuda=12.1
 ```
 By git-cloning this repository, you will have the PFN-based CBO code already set up for you with the correct file dependency.
-With the code released in [PFNs4BO](https://github.com/automl/PFNs4BO), you must install the specific Botorch version.
+With the code released in [PFNs4BO](https://github.com/automl/PFNs4BO), you MUST install the specific Botorch version.
 We provided an example ```environment.yaml``` file for your reference.

 ## CBO algorithms
 The tutorials show you how to use three constraint-handling methods on PFN-based and GP-based CBO in total 6 algorithms we highlighted in our paper.
 Here is the tutorial on using the six algorithms: